 As the old UI is being deprecated, organisations need to plan to migrate to the new CloudStack UI.

 What actions specific organisations need to take depends on their use of the current UI.
 Many organisations only use the CloudStack UI for admin purposes, choosing other solutions to present to their end-users.
 It is expected that the amount of training required for admins to use the new UI will be minimal and therefore such organisations will not need to extensively plan the deployment of the new UI.

 For organisations that do use the CloudStack UI to present to their users, more considered planning is suggested.
-Although the new UI gives a much enhanced & intuitive experience, it is anticipated that users may need documentation updates, etc and the new UI will need to be extensively tested with any 3rd party integrations at users sites.
+Although the new UI gives a much enhanced & intuitive experience, it is anticipated that users may need documentation updates, etc .
+The new UI will need to be extensively tested with any 3rd party integrations and UI customisations at users sites.
 As the technology stack is completely new, it is likely that such integrations and customisations may need to be re-factored.

 A summary of support for the old / new UI’s is below

 |Cloudstack version||Likely Release date||Ships with old UI||Ships with new UI||LTS support until*|